color

 hsv

-Returns a color produced from hue, saturation, and value components.
+Returns a color produced from hue, saturation, value, and optional alpha components.

 The hue component is specified in degrees.

-The saturation and value components are specified as numbers between 0 and 1.
+The saturation, value, and alpha components are specified as numbers between 0 and 1.

 Example